 Stéphanie Félicité du Crest de Saint-Aubin better known as Madame de Genlis was born on 25 January 1746.
 She was french writer and educator appointed to oversee the education of the children of Louis Philippe II, Duke of Chartres (later Duke of Orléans) and his wife Louise Marie Adélaïde de Bourbon.
 The Duke appointed her gouverneur (not governess) of his sons in 1781.
-The position of gouverneur at the time was something given only to men, so the appointment caused a stir.
+At the time, the position of gouverneur was something given only to men, so the appointment caused a stir.

 As gouverneur, Madame de Genlis was zealous to the point of being overbearing.
 Part of the problem was her educational techniques were uncommon.
 Moreover, all the other tutors quit because Madame de Genlis would not share her power and zealously implemented her ideas.
 (To learn more about her educational ideas and techniques, you can read my guest post at Naomi Clifford’s blog.
 It is titled Madame Genlis: A Most Unusual Educator).
 In addition, in order to popularize her educational ideas, Madame de Genlis included them in many of her novels, which amounted to over eighty.
 Continue reading →

 Antoine-Augustin Parmentier was the man who made potatoes popular in France in the 1700s.
 His interest in potatoes began after he was captured during the Seven Years’ War and found himself imprisoned in Russia eating mounds of potatoes.
 Unlike Russians who were willing to eat potatoes, Frenchmen considered them hog feed, and, in fact, in 1748, the French Parlement forbade people from cultivating them because they thought potatoes caused leprosy.

 Poisons were an important topic in the Regency Era and because of the interest in poisons, a lengthy article was published in 1828 that provide all sorts of information about poisons, including class III poisons designated as “Sedative, or Narcotic Poisons.”
 All of these poisons could be ingested or applied to the body and were reported to cause “drowsiness, stupor, paralysis or apoplexy, convulsions, and death when the dose [was] sufficiently large.”